vivek-devda/nlp-offline-chatbot/README.md

 ## 🚀 Overview

-This project implements a rule-based conversational assistant that identifies user intent through fuzzy string matching and returns predefined responses from a structured JSON knowledge base.
+A local-first NLP chatbot that performs intent recognition through text preprocessing, fuzzy string matching, and a structured JSON knowledge base.
+Built entirely in Python without external APIs or cloud services, the system demonstrates the foundations of conversational AI while enabling low-latency, zero API-cost interactions.

-The chatbot processes user input locally, making it suitable for learning NLP fundamentals and building low-resource conversational systems.

 ---